 The Occupational Safety and Health Administration defines "construction work" as work for construction, repairs, painting, and decorating.
 Generally, you will need OSHA Construction training if you’re a construction worker or a contractor.

 All entry-level construction workers need the 10-Hour Construction Safety Outreach, with some workers may requiring additional training for specialized work.

-General Industry refers to any industry not included in construction, maritime, or agriculture.
+General Industry is any industry not included in construction, maritime, or agriculture.
 Some examples are healthcare, manufacturing, cosmetology, automotive, and warehousing.
 All employers must conduct basic workplace safety training.

 Low-risk industries don't require anything as thorough.
 However, there isn't a universal rule for the specific occupations requiring OSHA training, and regulations differ from state to state.
 Check for your state requirements here.

 How Quickly Will I Get My DOL Card?

 Most providers make you wait 6-8 weeks to get your card.
 We make sure your DOL card arrives in 2 weeks so that you can get to work fast.

 And to ensure you're selecting the right course, always ensure your training is from an authorized provider, like OSHAcampus® by 360training.